How To Support Your Remote Employee's Mental Health & Wellbeing

-As an Instructor of New York University's The Science of Happiness, Daniel Lerner is considered to be an expert on wellbeing.
+As an Instructor of New York University's The Science of Happiness, Daniel Lerner is considered to be a wellbeing expert.
 He helps organisations to achieve a positive work/life balance, essential for employee mental health.
 Using his positive psychology, Daniel teaches audience members the secrets to nurturing wellbeing.

 Even though you may have staff working from home, team cohesion is still an important aspect of any office.
 A developed relationship with your employees nurtured outside of work can strengthen the bonds between a team.
 But, how do you do this with remote staff?

 Our Favourite Out-Of-Work Team Activities

-Easy to organise and exciting, online "pub" quizzes bring the fun of a competition to the comfort of your own home.
+Easy to organise and exciting, online "pub" quizzes bring the fun of competition to the comfort of your own home.
 From celebrity live streams to websites with hundreds of topics, the options are endless!
-Not only do online quizzes engage staff members with one another, it encourages them to work together in a relaxed, light-hearted setting.
+Not only do online quizzes engage staff members with one another, but it also encourages them to work together in a relaxed, light-hearted setting.

 Find out which free online quizzes are our favourite, here!

 Creating a movie night for your time is simple, all you need is a chosen film, an internet connection and some popcorn!
 Whether you live stream the movie or each press "play" at the same time, you can recreate the magic of the cinema for team members countries apart.

 Whether you like an ice-cold beer or love a non-alcoholic mocktail, planning a virtual bar trip is the easiest activity out of the three.
 With just a laptop and your favourite tipple, your team can chat for hours about sport, current affairs and friendly office gossip - it will be as if you are all sitting at your local pub.